Members: Rob Shulze - lead vocals/guitar, Diego Chies - lead guitar/vocals, Drew Worsley - bass/vocals, Johnny Skaare - drums

 "If I can't be someone of consequence

-Immune's infectious musical mixture of larceny and lace ultimately reached receptive ears through multiple placements in video games, feature films and on a wide spectrum of TV shows while the band played as many live shows as Los Angeles and the surrounding zip codes could accommodate.
+Immune's infectious musical mixture of larceny and lace ultimately reached receptive ears through multiple placements in video games, feature films, and on a wide spectrum of TV shows while the band played as many live shows as Los Angeles and the surrounding zip codes could accommodate, including performances at Ozzfest and Mayhem Festival.
 An overflowing file cabinet of rave reviews followed suit.
 More than 20,000 EPs wound up in the possession of a devout fan base.

 I need a reason to care so I feel alive" (3 Feet Deep)

 Legendary platinum-encased producer Sylvia Massy (Tool, System Of A Down) put her master's touch on a 3-song EP which brought their sound and passion to exponentially more listeners across the globe.
 Now, production wizard Seth von Paulus has taken the band to new sonic heights.
 Bet against them, if you dare.